ssplatt/kitchen-linode/README.md

 gem install kitchen-linode
 ```

-Or, install with bundler if you have a Gemfile
+Or, install with bundler if you have a Gemfile.

 Please read the [Driver usage][driver_usage] page for more details.

 ## Configuration